Accounting, Finance, Controllership MSc

 The module handbook is an integral part of the Examination Regulations.

 To be admitted to the Master’s programme in Accounting, Finance and Controllership, students must have successfully completed studies in a related subject area at a recognised institution of higher education and have the required language skills in German and English.
+You can find more information about the language skills here.

 To be awarded the Master’s Degree, students need a total of 300 credit points (ECTS), i.e. 90 credit points from the Master’s programme and 210 credit points from your undergraduate program.
 If you have only obtained 180 credit points in your undergraduate studies, you can make up the shortfall of 30 credit points during the Master’s programme by completing an internship or taking additional modules.